allenkim0129/AzureDataRetrievalAugmentedGenerationSamples/Python/CosmosDB-NoSQL_SemanticSearchDemo/README.md

 This repository contains a Python Streamlit application that demonstrates advanced search capabilities using Azure Cosmos DB, OpenAI embeddings, and semantic reranking.
 The application showcases vector search, full text search, text ranking, and hybrid search with intelligent semantic reranking to improve result relevance.

+> **🚨 IMPORTANT NOTICE**: The **Azure Cosmos DB Semantic Reranker** feature used in this demo is currently in **private preview**.
+To use the semantic reranking functionality, you must request special access from the Azure Cosmos DB team and obtain a private reranker endpoint.
+The application will work without this feature for all other search capabilities.

 ![screenshot](media/screen-shot.png)

 ## ✨ Features